tk3369/Pretend.jl/README.md

 ## Design Notes

+### How does @mockable work?

+The `@mockable` macro rewrites a method definition by wrapping around the logic that is switched on when `Pretend.activated()` returns `true`.
+The logic basically looks up a patch in the "patch store" having the same method signature.
+If a patch is found then it will be called.
+However, if a patch is not found or if the patch returns the `Fallback()` singleton object, the existing method body will be executed.

+### Dealing with third-party methods
 Because the `@mockable` macro needs to be used at the function definition, it's a little tricky if you want to mock a third party function that you do not own.
 To overcome this issue, you may define a function in your own package and delegate the call to the third party function, and then you can annotate this function as mockable.

-For convenience, when you put `@mockable` just in front of a third-party method signature then it will expand into a delegate function with the same function name.
+For convenience, when you put `@mockable` just in front of a third-party method signature then it will be expanded to a delegate function having the same function name.

 ## Related projects

-[Mocking.jl](https://github.com/invenia/Mocking.jl) has a design in that the mocks annotated at the call site rather than at the function definition.
-Pretend.jl turns around by putting the mock at the function definition.
-Pretend.jl also borrows some of the ideas directly from Mocking.jl e.g. using an `activate` function to enable the mocking framework.
+[Mocking.jl](https://github.com/invenia/Mocking.jl) has a different design such that the mocks are annotated at the call site rather than at the function definition.
+Pretend.jl's design is heavily influenced by this.

 [SimpleMock.jl](https://github.com/JuliaTesting/SimpleMock.jl) is a very cool package that implements mocking using Cassette.jl's machinery.